-In order to be awarded a Certificate of Excellence and/or a Certificate of Achievement, a governmental unit must publish an easily readable and efficiently organized comprehensive annual financial report whose contents conform to each of the programs' standards.
+In order to be awarded a Certificate of Excellence and/or a Certificate of Achievement, a governmental unit must publish an easily readable and efficiently organized comprehensive annual financial report whose contents conform to the programs' standards.
 Such report must satisfy both generally accepted accounting principles and applicable legal requirements.
 Both the Certificate of Excellence and the Certificate of Achievement are valid for a period of one year only.
-We believe our current report continues to conform to both programs' requirements, and we are submitting it to ASBO and GFOA to determine its eligibility for another certificate for the year ended June 30, 2011.
+We believe our current report continues to conform to the programs' requirements, and we are submitting it to ASBO this year to determine its eligibility for another certificate for the year ended June 30, 2012.